thaggy/thaggy.github.io/README.md

 ## Unit Testing

 This project is being developed using Test Driven Development.
-You can run all unit tests by using Karma and running `ng test` or if you have the karma addon you can just click on the funny play button in any test file
+You can run all unit tests by using Karma and running `npm run test` or `ng test` or if you have the karma addon you can just click on the funny play button in any test file

 ## Back End